Create Real Change by Pulling the Eight Levers

 - Switch: How to Change Things When Change is Hard, Chip and Dan Heath (Crown Business, 2010).
 Offers a system for aligning people’s rational and emotional sides by changing the work environment, making it easier for them to change their behavior.

 - Your Job Survival Guide: A Manual for Thriving in Change, Gregory P. Shea and Robert Gunther (FT Press, 2009).
 Provides a mindset and the skills necessary to thrive in an environment of non-stop change.
 Topics include pacing yourself; failing gracefully and recovering quickly; retaining optimism, resilience, and playfulness; protecting your career; and setting your own course.

-- Greg Shea teaches in Wharton Executive Education’s High-Potential Leaders: Accelerating Your Impact, The Leadership Journey: Reinvigorate Your Leadership, Leading Organizational Change, and various custom programs.
+- Greg Shea teaches in Wharton Executive Education’s High-Potential Leaders: Accelerating Your Impact, The Leadership Journey: Reimagine Your Leadership, Leading Organizational Change, and various custom programs.

 About Nano Tools:

 Nano Tools for Leaders® was conceived and developed by Deb Giffen, MCC, Director of Innovative Learning Solutions at Wharton Executive Education.
 It is jointly sponsored by Wharton Executive Education and Wharton's Center for Leadership and Change Management, Wharton Professor of Management Michael Useem, Director.
 Nano Tools’ Academic Director is John Paul MacDuffie, Wharton Associate Professor of Management, and Director of the Program on Vehicle and Mobility Innovation (PVMI) at Wharton's Mack Institute for Innovation Management.

 Download this Nano Tool as a PDF